Alexandria Homes & Real Estate

 The real estate market for Alexandria includes single-family homes, townhomes, and condominiums.
 Many of the houses are designed with a mid-century style, and some overlook the Potomac River.
 Most of the homes in the community have two bedrooms and two bathrooms with anywhere from under 800 square feet to 2,500 square feet.
 Average home prices range from $280,000 to $1.2 million.

-There are numerous appealing communities throughout the Alexandria area, with each offering something different.
+There are numerous appealing communities throughout the Alexandria area, with each offering something different including affordable housing options.
 Homebuyers moving to Alexandria will find everything from bustling urban neighborhoods and quiet rural enclaves to waterfront estates and quaint old streets with history-rich structures.
 Whether buyers are looking for homes or condos in Alexandria, Fort Belvoir, Kingstowne, Mount Vernon, or any of the surrounding areas, they're sure to find their ideal home in this wonderful part of Northern Virginia at a reasonable cost of living with a strong economy.
+A buyer can also take advantage of the skilled home builders in Alexandria to build their dream home.

 Alexandria Farmers Market is a popular destination for residents of the subdivision, providing opportunities to shop from local vendors selling homemade goodies, handcrafted items, and fruits and vegetables.
 Old Town is the place for galleries, vintage shops, national retailers, boutiques, and places to eat.
 Other popular places to visit include the Tiny Spite House, Port Brewing Company, George Washington's Mount Vernon, and the Stabler-Leadbeater Apothecary Museum.